Getting help

 We use a number of different mediums to share information

-- If you are looking for an opinionated answer (e.g. "What's the best approach to X?", "Why is Y done this way?"), then, feel free to join our Slack community and ask it in the correct channel:
+• If you are looking for a more wide-ranging conversation (e.g. "What's the best approach to X?", "Why is Y done this way?"), join our Slack community.
+Channels are consistently named with prefixes to aid discoverability.

 If you need dedicated support to build your dbt project, consider reaching out regarding professional services, or engaging one of our consulting partners.